-On August 1, 2011, we entered into an agreement to lease 3,126 chassis for a period of 10 years.
+In 2011, we entered into a lease agreement for 3,126 chassis for a period of 10 years.
 We are accounting for this lease as a capital lease.
 Interest on this capital lease obligation is based on interest rates that approximate currently available interest rates; therefore, indebtedness under this capital lease obligation approximates fair value.

-We paid interest of \$1.0 million and \$0.3 million in 2012 and 2011, respectively, related to this capital lease.
+We paid interest of \$0.9 million, \$1.0 million and \$0.3 million in 2013, 2012 and 2011, respectively, related to this capital lease.

-NOTE 12.
+NOTE 11.
 Leases, User Charges and Commitments

-Minimum annual lease payments, as of December 31, 2012, under non-cancelable leases, principally for containers, chassis, equipment and real estate as well as other commitments are payable as follows (in thousands):
+Minimum annual capital and operating lease payments, as of December 31, 2013, under non-cancelable leases, principally for containers, chassis, other equipment and real estate, as well as other commitments are payable as follows (in thousands):